Easton Park . Nov 9, 2021

 How Do You Name a Park?

 We start by looking at the physical features and topography of the land.
-Are there are hills?
+Are there any hills?
 A creek or water feature?
 Where is the section located—is it in the center of the neighborhood or on the edge?

 Next, our creative team makes a list of amazing parks and their special features.
 We look at the size of the famous parks and how they fit into their communities.
 We research the amenities and architecture, as well as each park’s history.
 Is the name hard to pronounce?
 Is there anything around the park we could use to name the streets?
 Are there any fun play areas that could inspire our play areas?
 Is there already an area of Austin that shares the park name (Hyde Park, for example).
 Finally, our land and marketing teams get together and match up the land sections to the names.
 It’s hard work, but we try to make each one meaningful and appropriate for life here at Easton Park.
 Here are a few of our section names and the inspiration behind them: